-MasterMath presents free math courses online for grades six through eight as well as for Algebra 1.
+MasterMath presents free online math courses: 6th Grade Math, 7th Grade Math, 8th Grade Math, and Algebra 1.
 Courses are taught lesson by lesson in a logical sequence.
 However, the program allows students to access all lessons from all four levels at any time.
-So it is easy to also use these lessons selectively as supplements or for review.
+This makes it easy to also use these lessons selectively as supplements or for review.

-A video lesson presents the concept for each lesson.
-Students then complete one or two printable worksheets for each lesson.
+A video presents the concept for each lesson.
+Students then complete one or two printable worksheets.
 Printable answer keys are provided.
-There are generally only a few problems per worksheet, but some of these will take some time to complete since problems are often complex, requiring multiple steps.
+There are generally only a few problems per worksheet, but some of these will take some time to complete since the problems are often complex and require multiple steps.

-Registering for the courses (free), gives students access to online quizzes for each lesson.
+Registering for the courses is free and gives students access to online quizzes for each lesson.
 Quiz scores are tracked by the program.
 Each course also has printable quarterly assessments and final exams with answer keys.
 The printable exams are completed offline and are to be taken without reference to a textbook or online lessons.

-MasterMath is one of the most user friendly sites for math courses I’ve ever seen.
+MasterMath is one of the most user-friendly sites for math courses I’ve ever seen.
 The lessons can all be accessed from a single page.
-And on each lesson page you have immediate access to all lesson components.
-You need not register to access anything but the quizzes.
+And on each lesson page, you have immediate access to all lesson components.

 While parents need to grade student worksheets and assessments, the online quizzes give students immediate feedback.
 If students miss a problem, they are given brief notes about their error.
-Quizzes test students on cumulative knowledge rather than just the lesson material.
+These quizzes test students on cumulative knowledge rather than just one lesson's material.

-I’m surprised that MasterMath is not more well-known since this is a fantastic resource.
+I’m surprised that MasterMath is not more well known since this is a fantastic resource.
 The courses might be compared to those from Khan Academy, but I think MasterMath lessons are easier to understand.
 I would love feedback from those who use it since my biggest concern is whether or not the material is too advanced or moves too quickly for students.
 (Please use my contact form to let me know about your experience with it.)

-Lessons are free, but you might consider donating to the site if you find them beneficial.
+MasterMath lessons are free, but you might consider donating to the site if you find the lessons beneficial.